tdudek1/AutoAPI/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ar22x62t99bdv09v/branch/master?svg=true)](https://ci.appveyor.com/project/tdudek1/autoapi/branch/master)

-**Upgrade to .NET 5 switches to use System.Text.Json from Json.NET - Newtonsoft for serialization
+**Update to .NET 5

+ - switches to use System.Text.Json from Json.NET - Newtonsoft for serialization and this make cause breaking changes

 **Version 2 breaks compatilbity as it uses a middleware instead of a controller to handle requests**